wavexx/screenkey/README.rst

 Press both control keys during a recording to disable screenkey (for example, during password prompts).
 Press both again to resume it.

+The default font is "Sans Bold", which is usually mapped to "DejaVu Sans" on most Linux installations.
+It's a good all-around font which provides all the required glyphs and has *excellent* readability.

+For screencasts about programming, we recommend "DejaVu Sans Mono Bold" instead, which provides better differentiation among similar letterforms (0/O, I/l, etc).

 Interaction with tiling window managers